 % lpr -PPay-to-print_169_Color hrsprnThe "lpr" command also accepts files in the Postscript format.
 Do not attempt to print non-text or non-Postscript files, though, because this can cause the printer to malfunction.
 See below for some printing solutions for other file types.

 If you would like to print an image file from Unix or Linux, you will need to open the file in an imaging program.
 If the file is of a common internet format, such as GIF or JPEG, it is probably easiest to use the your browser to open the image and print it.
 Otherwise, the "xv" program should be used.
 XV is a program written by Penn's own John Bradley, and is widely used to manipulate images in Unix and Linux.
 To print the image, simply open it in XV, and hit the print button.
 You'll notice that the print dialogue box allows you to change the print command.

 Save Paper by Compressing Output

 To help conserve paper, comply with the Eniac Policy and save the rainforests, we recommend that you try one of the available print compression programs available on Eniac.
-These programs are quite flexible, and make it possible to print larger documents without exceeding the five page limit.

 The "mpage" command is the fastest and most simple way to save paper on Eniac.
 To print the file "hrsprn" so that four pages are printed on a single sheet of paper, type